 Each group is unique, but they all include people who have been affected by cancer.
-There are more than 900 groups across the country, and you can find your nearest one by using the in your area search.
+There are more than 900 groups across the country.
+You can find your nearest one by using the in your area search.

-Some groups meet regularly in a member’s front room, while others are much larger and use public venues such as libraries or community centres.
+Some groups meet regularly in an informal setting, like a member’s living room.
+Other groups are larger and meet in public venues like libraries or community centres.

 Local groups are for anyone affected by cancer.
-You're not expected to talk about anything you don't want to, and some people find it can take a few visits before they feel comfortable to share their story.
+You can share as little or as much as you like.
+You do not have to talk about anything you do not want do.
+Some people find it takes a few visits before they feel comfortable sharing.

 Meetings sometimes include activities, a social event or a talk from a guest speaker.
-Most groups are free, but some may charge for tea and biscuits or welcome donations for the complementary therapies or counselling they offer.
+Most groups are free.
+Some may charge for tea and biscuits or welcome donations for the complementary therapies or counselling they offer.

-Some groups help members to access support services, including complementary therapies, counselling or bereavement support.
+Some groups help members to access support services including:

 Many people living with cancer find that joining a group where they can meet people who have similar experiences to their own can make them feel less isolated.